Skip to content

 Grouping profile attributes

-Our group-by labels feature lets you sum profiling metrics across processes by grouping them with specific labels, such as host_id, os_type, pod, or envr.
+The group-by labels feature allows to sum profiling metrics across processes by grouping them with specific labels, such as host_id, os_type, pod, or envr.
 Ideal for large infrastructures, select a group-by label to view its aggregated metrics over time.
-This helps you quickly analyze resource usage across multiple processes or pods.
+This helps to quickly analyze resource usage across multiple processes or pods.

 Toggle between Time and Core views